 What to Expect in Your First Session at the Counseling Center

 A student’s first full session at the Counseling Center (other than a shorter, walk in session) is called an intake session.
-The first thing you will be asked to do is to complete a form with your contact information, read and sign forms about confidentiality and your rights and responsibilities in counseling.
+The first thing you will be asked to do is to complete forms with your contact information and sign forms about confidentiality and your rights and responsibilities in counseling.
 You will be asked to complete a questionnaire that gives us an idea of your most pressing concerns.
-This whole process takes about 15-20 minutes.
+This whole process takes about 15-20 minutes - so you might want to consider coming in 20 minutes early, so that you can have a full session.

 At the end of the intake session, you and the counselor will have identified some of the issues you want to work on and will consider a few options: